zigurous/unity-architecture-toolkit/Documentation~/articles/events.md

 ### Game Event Listener

 A [GameEventListener](/api/Zigurous.Architecture/GameEventListener) component can be added to any game object that needs to listen for an event.
 This is a class that derives from `MonoBehaviour` and will register and unregister itself as a listener for the specified event.
 The listener also declares a standard `UnityEvent` response property that is invoked when the event is raised.

+### Event Reference

+The [EventReference](/api/Zigurous.Architecture/EventReference) class allows a `UnityEvent` or `GameEvent` to be referenced.
+The option to switch between the two choices is available in the editor.
+Anywhere you might declare a variable as a `UnityEvent` or a `GameEvent` consider declaring it as an `EventReference` for more flexibility.